diegovalle/Unam-admissions/readme.md

 Is the UNAM really the best school in Mexico?
 ------------------------------------------------

-The highest scoring major with more than 15 students is medicine.
+The highest scoring major with more than 20 students admitted is medicine.
 The Faculty of Medicine located in CU has the best students by far:

 ![](http://imgur.com/8LDI7.png)